auchers/data-visualization-thesis/nyc-data-playground/README.md

 # Data Preprocessing

 ## Step 1: Create buffer on PLUTO dataset
+(If you want all 5 boroughs, a pre-step would be to merge the shapefiles of all 5 boroughs into 1 file and re-project that 1 file) [ref](https://www.northrivergeographic.com/ogr2ogr-merge-shapefiles))

 This is important so that our spatial join will be able to catch the buildings as being within each lot In QGIS - 'Vector' > 'Geoprocessing Tools' > 'Fixed Distance Buffer' with
 * 'Distance': 0.00002 and